Třebechovice pod Orebem

 Třebechovice pod Orebem (/cs/) is a town in Hradec Králové District in the Hradec Králové Region of the Czech Republic.
 It has about 5,900 inhabitants.
-Třebechovice pod Orebem is best known for the Museum of Nativity Scenes.
+The town is situated at the confluence of the Orlice and Dědina rivers.
+Třebechovice pod Orebem is known for the Museum of Nativity Scenes with more than 500 exhibits of nativity scenes.

 Administrative division

 Třebechovice pod Orebem consists of five municipal parts (in brackets population according to the 2021 census):